Greening Initiative

 Reduce Air Toxins and General Chemical Use

-- Controlling plant growth on visitor walking paths with environmentally friendly methods
+- Plant growth on visitor walking paths are controlled with environmentally friendly methods.

-- Installed public dual EV charger for local community and visitors
+- We installed a public dual EV charger for local community and visitors.

-- Mowing grass less frequently to reduce the amount of toxins in the air.
+- Grass is mowed less frequently to reduce the amount of toxins in the air.

-- Using environmentally friendly soaps, paper products, and cleaning products in all visitor and staff restrooms, kitchens, and offices
+- We use only environmentally friendly soaps, paper products, and cleaning products in all visitor and staff restrooms, kitchens, and offices.

 Reduce use of single-use plastics

-- Now using compostable waste bags in visitor and staff areas
+- We use only compostable waste bags in visitor and staff areas.

-- Now using cleaning concentrates with recyclable or compostable packaging
+- We use cleaning products concentrates with recyclable or compostable packaging.

 Reduce waste materials

-- Regularly re-use exhibition cases, rather than build new cases each year
+- Exhibition cases are regularly re-used, rather than build new cases each year.

-- Switched from non-recyclable coffee pods to refillable pod/filters and pour-over methods with compostable filters
+- We switched from non-recyclable coffee pods to refillable pod/filters and pour-over methods with compostable filters.

 Reduce Waste of Natural Resources

-- Now using 100% recycled paper for office printing
+- Only 100% recycled paper is used for office printing.

-- Decreasing amount of office printing, reusing scrap paper, and printing double sided when able
+- We are decreasing the amount of office printing, reusing scrap paper, and printing double sided when able.

 Encourage Biodiversity

-- Mowing grass less frequently and at a height of ~4 inches in order to support healthy soil and provide essential habitats for pollinators
+- Grass is mowed less frequently and at a height of ~4 inches in order to support healthy soil and provide essential habitats for pollinators.

 I cannot but express my sorrow that the beauty of such landscapes are quickly passing away–the ravages of the axe are daily increasing – the most noble scenes are made desolate, and oftentimes with a wantonness and barbarism scarcely credible in a civilized nation.
 The wayside is becoming shadeless, and another generation will behold spots, now rife with beauty, desecrated by what is called improvement. […] Nature has spread for us a rich and delightful banquet – shall we turn from it?
 We are still in Eden; the wall that shuts us out of the garden is our own ignorance and folly.